Last updated Sept. 17, 2021.

 If your landlord changes locks or cuts off utilities to force you out, call Legal Services Alabama at 866-456-4995.

-Though no statewide process exists for utility assistance, some providers have stopped shutoffs.
-And some utility payment assistance funds are available through the Low Income Home Energy Assistance Program (LIHEAP).
+No statewide process exists for utility assistance, but some utility payment assistance funds are available through the Low Income Home Energy Assistance Program (LIHEAP).

 If you need utility bill payment assistance through LIHEAP, contact the Community Action Agency (CAA) serving the county where you live.
 Find your local CAA here.

 The Alabama Housing Financing Authority administers a separate fund of $263 million that can help with past due rent and utilities.
 To find out more and apply for assistance, call 833-620-2434 or click here.

 If you are unable to pay your utility bills, call your utility provider and ask for a deferment.

 To find other assistance in your area, call the statewide helpline at 2-1-1.
 This number will connect you to your area’s information and referral system.
 You also can click here to search for local help online.
 2-1-1 is available 24/7 by phone and online to help you find assistance with clothing, employment, food, health care, housing, legal problems and other needs from government and non-government agencies.

 For a print-friendly copy of this material: From a desktop computer, click the plus button below the Facebook and Twitter icons in the toolbar on the right side of your screen.
 Scroll to PrintFriendly and use that application to create a print-ready version.
 Email if you have any questions or recommendations for additional resources.